saxbophone/unmoving/README.md

 _TODO: Instructions go here for retrieving the library with CMake or just grabbing the header_

+> This project is licensed under the Mozilla Public License v2.0.
+>
+> This is a permissive copyleft software license which applies the copyleft
+> provisions to this project's source code only.
+This means you can use it in any
+> project, whether open-source or not, without needing to disclose _your_ source.
+> However, if you make modifications to _this_ project which you include in a
+> project that you distribute (even a closed-source one), you are required to share
+> the modifications you made to this project, but these parts only.
+>
+> Basically, if you modify _Unmoving_ and distribute it, you need to publish your
+> modifications.

 ### Some general notes for running on the PlayStation

 - Although written in C++20, Unmoving does not rely upon the C++ standard library or STL.
 The only dependencies it has are satisfied by the minimal C standard library that comes with PSn00bSDK.